 The new measures also include requirements to put paper-based forms online and make them mobile-friendly, as well as to adopt electronic-signature technology to facilitate customers’ ability to do business with the federal government.

-The Brightspot CMS for Government Solution
+Brightspot for Government

 Federal agencies may need help from third-party experts to bring their online operations up to these 21st-century standards.

-Perfect Sense has an extensive private sector track record of creating exceptional customer experience for some of the world’s largest organizations.
+Brightspot for Government is built on our Content Business Platform, our take on the modern CMS.
+It provides a solution for Government agencies that is purpose-built to be fully compliant with all relevant Federal website laws, regulations and standards.
+Brightspot brings an extensive private sector track record of creating exceptional customer experience for some of the world’s largest organizations.
 We’re leveraging this success to serve modernization efforts in the public sector.

 To learn more about what we can do for your public sector organization, visit us at www.brightspot.com/government.